Movie reviews by

 3 (out of 4)

-The sole blemish of Long Shot, an otherwise thematically frank and well-tapered romantic comedy, is the idea that the drug-addled liberal Jewish schlep (yet again Rogen's 'character' is barely removed from his real persona) would ever obtain the love of someone as untouchable as Charlize Theron, let alone her as Secretary of State and future president.
-Rogen has been paired with fine ladies over the years (Katherine Heigl, Elizabeth Banks, Rose Byrne, Amber Heard for Christ's sake) but the premise of Long Shot sails past even Adam Sandler-tier male fantasies.
+The sole blemish of Long Shot, an otherwise thematically frank and well-tapered romantic comedy, is the idea that the ceaselessly stoned Jewish schlep (yet again Rogen's 'character' is barely removed from his real persona) would ever obtain the love of someone as untouchable as Charlize Theron, let alone her as Secretary of State and future president.
+Rogen has been paired with fine ladies over the years (Katherine Heigl, Elizabeth Banks, Rose Byrne, Amber Heard for Christ's sake) but the pairing in Long Shot sails past even Adam Sandler-tier male fantasies.

-Besides the joint topics on journalism and government, a Seth Rogen movie means we’re getting self-deprecating humor, drug sequences, offhand ad-libbing and a fairy tale ending.
-All of this is true of Long Shot but, like the best Rogen vehicles, the laughs come very natural, relaxation becomes second nature.
-The sequence wherein Theron’s Charlotte Field negotiates a hostage situation whilst rolling on Molly is a bit of brilliance.
-A forced namedrop here and there can’t spoil how much fun Long Shot is – Levine reminds us of all the shameless joy you can glean from a romantic comedy worth suspending reality for.
+Apart from the joint topics on journalism and government, a Seth Rogen movie means we’re getting self-deprecating humor, drug sequences, offhand ad-libbing and a fairy tale ending.
+All of this is true of Long Shot but, like the best Rogen vehicles, the laughs come very natural and relaxation becomes second nature.
+The sequence wherein Theron’s Charlotte Field negotiates a hostage situation whilst rolling on MDMA is a bit of brilliance.
+A forced namedrop here and there can’t spoil Long Shot's fun – Levine reminds us of all the shameless comfort you can glean from a romantic comedy worth suspending reality for.

 To keep it brief...

 so many briefings including

 It Chapter Two

 - Inherent Vice